timm/ethos/docs/rx.md

 - Things in the same rank are statistically indistinguishable, as judged by all three of:
   - A very fast non-parametric `D` test
-      - Sort the numns, use 30% of "spread"
+      - Sort the numns, ignore divisions less that
-        (90th-10th percentile range);
+        30% of "spread" (90th-10th percentile range);
   - A (slightly more thorough) non-parametric effect size test (the Cliff's Delta);
       -  Twp lists are different if, usually,